What is Preeclampsia?

 Now that you have an answer to what preeclampsia is during pregnancy, it's time to address some important information.
 Like many other conditions, preeclampsia can become much more harmful if it's not controlled or managed.
 This makes your regular doctor's appointments even more important.
 Be sure to visit your doctor as much as they recommend.

-Your doctor can tell a lot about preeclampsia and your overall health by checking your blood pressure, urine and blood work.
+Your doctor can tell a lot about how preeclampsia during pregnancy is affecting your overall health by checking your blood pressure, urine and blood work.
 It's a good reminder to speak with your doctor right away if you feel anything unusual during your pregnancy.
 Not all cases of preeclampsia can be preventable, but keeping healthy habits can lower your risk.

 The best way to detect preeclampsia during pregnancy is by having regular doctor visits.
 As you gather information, here is a list of the most common preeclampsia symptoms: